MaxEtMoritz/PNavCopy/README.md

 After the Export, the Bot does its Work automatically without the need to keep IITC open so long.

-__Note:__ The Companion Bot is still under construction and i don't know yet where to host it.
-If you want to try it, open an Issue.
-Eventually i will make it go Online then and share the Invite Link.
+__Note:__ The Companion Bot is still under construction, but if you want to test it, leave a comment on [this issue](https://github.com/MaxEtMoritz/PNavCopy/issues/10).
+Please let me know the nickname you have set for the [PokeNav Discord server](https://discord.gg/h3UP37y3zk) (you can change it temporarily if you like).
+I will DM you then.
+You will need to invite me to the server you want to try the bot on and give me "manage server" permission (the bot is set to private so only i can add it to servers).
+When i added the bot, i can leave your server again if you like.

 ## How to contribute?
 You can contribute by...
 - translating this Plugin into your native language.
 A guide on how to translate can be found [here](/Translating.md).
-- contributing Code to the plugin.
+- contributing Code to the plugin or the bot.
 Please fork this repository and open a pull request.
 I will then take a look at it and if i consider it good, i'll merge it into the test branch and later on into main if everything is working.
 - reporting Bugs and other issues.